 If a hippo feels threatened in the water, for instance by a passing canoe, it attacks without warning, its huge teeth crushing the canoe and everybody in it.

 Hippos can crush a canoe with a single bite from their enormous jaws. – Banagi River, Serengeti National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)

 Hippos and people

-The hippo was exterminated in Egypt, probably by hunting.
-Everywhere in Africa, hippo meat is much relished by people, and it has become extinct many places due to over-hunting.
+In the major part of Africa, hippo meat is much relished by people, and it has become extinct in countless places due to overhunting.
 Hippos are also often killed because of the damage they cause by eating crops.
-Today, hippos are only common in some national parks and private game parks.
+Today, the species is only common in some national parks and private game parks.

 In Columbia, a herd of hippos, once owned by the late drug baron Pablo Escobar, has spread to wetlands near his former estate.
 Nobody knows, how many animals are living in the wild here, but they constitute a growing threat to the local wildlife.
 (Source: bbc.com/news/magazine-27905743)